Ohio Arrest Search

 Administrative searches occur when somebody uses public records to access an individual's arrest record.

-An administrative search is subject to the Freedom of Information Act and an individual can access someone else's arrest records for free.
-However, if the requestor is granted with the petition then there is a fee structure that determines how much the individual has to pay.
+An administrative search is subject to the Freedom of Information Act, and an individual can access someone else's arrest records for free.
+However, if the requestor is granted with the petition, then there is a fee structure that determines how much the individual has to pay.
 The Ohio Revised Code outlines a fee structure:

 - If the name of the arrestee is included in the search results for free, then there is a $5 processing fee.

-- If someone is requesting information of an arrest made after 10/27/1997, but before 12/31/2015 the search results are free.
-However, anyone who wants to access information of an arrest made after 12/31/2015 will have to pay a $2 fee
+- If someone is requesting information about an arrest made after 10/27/1997 but before 12/31/2015, the search results are free.
+However, anyone who wants to access information about an arrest made after 12/31/2015 will have to pay a $2 fee

-- If someone requests information of an arrest made between 1/1/2016, but before 12/31/2017, then there is no cost.
+- If someone requests information about an arrest made between 1/1/2016 and before 12/31/2017, then there is no cost.

-- However, if they are requesting information about an arrest made after 12/31/2017 then they will have to pay a $2 fee
+- However, if they are requesting information about an arrest made after 12/31/2017, then they will have to pay a $2 fee

 How to Subpoena Arrest Records in Ohio